Engin-Boot/pong-stage-srivatsav1998/Stage0/sequence-start.md

 ## Startup Sequence

-1) Game will load with MainPage and coin collector will start listening to coin inserted event.
-2) After first coin insertion, GameMode page gets loaded with ability for player 1 to select the appropriate game mode
-3) After game mode selection, Main menu page is loaded with ability for player 1 to start game or make setting changes.
-4) When player 1 selects start game, actual game loads up.
+1) When the StartGame module is triggered, all the paddles, balls and score counter are initialized with the starting positions & values.

+2) All the event handlers like ControllerEventListener, PaddleEventHandler, CollisionEventHandler, and BallEventHandler are triggered.

+3) Ball starts moving with the set initial speed in the default direction.

 ## Movement Initiation

-1) Player 1 bat will listen to player 1 controller
+1) ControllerEventListeners of corresponding Paddles, listen to controller events and raise events to the PaddleEventHandlers

-2) Player 2 bat will listen to player 2 controller
-3) Player 1 bat moves according to its controller movements
-4) Player 2 bat moves according to its controller movements
-5) Number of non scoring cycles will determine the ball speed between bats
+2) PaddleEventHandlers update the direction of paddles considering the assigned direction of paddles

+3) CollisionEventHandler continuously listens for collisions by fetching positions of paddles and the ball.
+If there is a collision with paddles, it will raise the corresponding event to BallEventHandler.
+Else, if there is a collision with wall, it will raise event to scoreCounter.

+## One score

-6) If ball hits any of the walls, the score of the opponent increases accordingly
+1) When the scoreCounter receives the update score event, it will update the score of the corresponding player.

-7) If any of the player reaches score of 7, he is declared winner and game redirects to MainPage
+2) If any of the player scores the maximum score, he is declared winner and program quits.